The scope of this page is cochlear implantation across the life span.

 Education regarding long-term use, care, and maintenance of a CI prepares the patient and/or their family to do the following:

 The process of aural habilitation is designed to help a person with hearing loss attain listening and communication skills that they have yet to acquire (i.e., in the case of prelingual hearing loss).
 The goal of aural rehabilitation is to help a person with hearing loss maintain, reestablish, or improve listening skills and communication function while preventing or minimizing limitations on a person's well-being and communication due to auditory dysfunction (i.e., in the case of postlingual hearing loss).
 Both aural habilitation and aural rehabilitation are interactive processes, which are individualized as well as patient- and family-centered.
 Interpersonal, psychosocial, educational, and vocational functioning may be considered.
-See the ASHA Practice Portal page on Aural Rehabilitation for Adults for more information.
+See the ASHA Practice Portal pages on Aural Rehabilitation for Adults and Language and Communication of Deaf and Hard of Hearing Children for more information.

 After cochlear implantation, the patient will receive aural (re)habilitation services by an audiologist and/or an SLP to build auditory skills to learn how to listen to, discriminate between, and understand the range of sounds (e.g., environmental sounds, spoken language, music) conveyed via the device.
 The treatment plan is individualized to each patient based on age, developmental norms, hearing history, and specific needs.
 For example, a focus of treatment for very young children is the development of overall speech, language, listening, and communication skills.
 In contrast, the treatment plan for school-age children may address functional listening skills, academics, independence, and self-advocacy.
 A treatment plan for adults may take into consideration functional listening skills and communication strategies in social and work situations as well as individual lifestyle needs.
 The communication mode(s) preferred by the patient and/or their family will influence the specific goals and activities in the aural (re)habilitation plan of care.